PoshCode/PSGit/CONTRIBUTING.md

 Development happens on the **dev** branch.
 Please send pull requests against that branch only.

-The **master** branch should contain only features which are already releaseable (which may, or may not have features that have not already been released).
+The **master** branch contains only features which are _already_ released, and documentation.

+We are following the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) process, but you should not concern yourself with the details too much, just create a feature branch from the **dev** branch, and send your pull request back to dev. _You can refer to [this document](https://guides.github.com/introduction/flow/), except use **dev** instead of master._

 This project is organized such that:

 * `/src` is the source code of the module itself
 * `/test` contains the test code and .feature specifications
+* `/lib` contains submodules which point to projects that are required for development.
 * `/packages` is not in the repository, but contains (nuget) packages
-* `/lib` contains git submodules which point to projects that we depend on (or that are required for development).
+* `/output` is not in the repository, but is created by the `Build.ps1` scripts for logs and output
+* `/1.0` is not in the repository, but is created by the `Build.ps1` script as a _release_ of the module

 Thus, all edits to the module code should be in the `/src` folder, and must be tested by tests in the `/test` folder.

 ### Building Development Versions